One Future Different Pathways

 We value diversity, encourage individuality and celebrate difference.

-We believe that all young people are capable of and should be empowered to realise their goals, fulfil their potential and choose their pathways to independence.
+We believe that all young people are capable of and should be empowered to realise their goals, fulfil their potential and choose their own pathways to independence.

 We promote young people’s agency and recognise the positive impact they can have on their communities